 Most states have voted for the 2007 Declaration of Rights of Indigenous Peoples and accepted the right of self-determination for indigenous peoples provided that it does not threaten the territorial integrity of the state.
 However, certain countries including the United States, Australia, Canada, and New Zealand, which voted against the 2007 Declaration, have continued to oppose the right of self-determination.

-Not only do the states and indigenous groups have different interpretations of the details of “self-determination,” but indigenous peoples among themselves also have had disagreements over the issue (Sanders 1991; Torres 1991; Stavenhagen 1992; Fliert 1994).
-Even though the international indigenous movement collectively has as one of its main objectives to assert the right to self-determination, indigenous communities have varied preferences as to how to exercise this right, from different degrees of autonomy within the nation-state to full sovereign independence (Brøsted et al. 1986; Assies and Koekema 1994).
+Not only do the states and indigenous groups have different interpretations over the details of “self-determination” but indigenous peoples among themselves also have had disagreement over it (Fliert, 1994; Altman & Sanders, 1991; Stavenhagen, 1992; Torres, 1991).
+Even though the international indigenous movement collectively has as one of its main objectives to assert the right to self-determination, indigenous communities have varied preference as to how to exercise this right, from different degrees of autonomy within the nation-state to full sovereign independence (Assies & Koekema, 1994; Brosted et al., 1986).
 The Draft Declaration (1993) clearly affirms the right of self-determination of indigenous peoples, using the wording of Common Art.
 1 of the two Covenants, but then seems to link this right to the right to autonomy or self-government in Art.
-31. The UN Working Group on Indigenous Populations' report further complicates the issue, as its president, Erica-Irene Daes, explains that the principle of self-determination was intended only in its internal sense instead of the formation of independent states (Daes 1993).
+31. The United Nations (UN) Working Group on Indigenous Populations’ report further complicates the issue, as its president, Mrs. Erica-Irene Daes, explains that the principle of self-determination was intended only in its internal sense instead of the formation of independent states (1993).

-While indigenous peoples have less successful experiences of bringing their self-determination claims to the UN and regional bodies, they have won the attention of nonbinding grassroots tribunals.
-For example, the Fourth Russell Tribunal during the 1980s heard fourteen cases from the Indian peoples of the Americas and recognized many claims, including the right to self-determination (van Vree 1980).
+While indigenous peoples have less successful experience to bring their self-determination claims to the UN and regional bodies, they have won the attention of nonbinding, grassroots tribunals.
+For example, the Fourth Russell Tribunal during the 1980s heard 14 cases from the Indian peoples of the Americas and recognized many claims including the right to self-determination (van Vree, 1980).

 The question of indigenous right to self-determination has been extensively studied and theorized throughout various disciplines and interdisciplinary communities.
-For example, works by authors such as Vine Deloria, Jr. (1969), Winona LaDuke (1999), M. Annette Jaimes (1992), and Rudolph R ser (Rser and Minugh 1989) have critically assessed the federal policies governing native peoples in the United States.
-Wiessner (1999), in particular, has proposed a dichotomy between internal and external self-determination in the context of indigenous peoples:
+For example, works by authors such as Vine Deloria Jr. (1969), Winona LaDuke (1999), M. Annette Jaimes (1992), and Rudolph Ryser (1989), have critically assessed the federal policies governing native peoples in the United States.
+Wiessner (1999), in particular, has proposed the dichotomy between internal and external self-determination in the context of indigenous peoples:

-1 “external” self-determination, i.e., the right of peoples to freely determine their international status, including the option of political independence;
+(1) “external” self-determination, that is, the right of peoples to freely determine their international status, including the option of political independence;

-2 “internal” self-determination, the right to determine freely their form of government and their individual participation in the processes of power.
+(2) “internal” self-determination, the right to determine freely their form of government and their individual participation in the processes of power (Wiessner, 1999).

-Regarding where exercise of self-determination could be considered acceptable, Kingsbury (2001) has suggested five categories: (a) mandated/trust territories; (b) distinct political geographic entities subject to gross failure of the duties of the state; (c) other territories where self-determination is applied by the parties; (d) highest-level constituent units of a federal state in the fact of dissolution; (e) formerly independent entities reasserting their independence with the tacit consent of the state, where their incorporation into the state was illegal or of dubious legality.
+Regarding where exercise of self-determination could be considered acceptable, Kingsbury has suggested five categories: (1) mandated/trust territories; (2) distinct political geographic entities subject to gross failure of the duties of the state; (3) other territories where self-determination is applied by the parties; (4) highest level constituent units of a federal state in the fact of dissolution; and (5) formerly independent entities reasserting their independence with the tacit consent of the state, where their incorporation into the state was illegal or of dubious legality (Kingsbury, 2001).

-As indicated by the above-mentioned works of Wiessner, Anaya, and Kingsbury, the contemporary scholarly conceptions of self-determination, particularly for indigenous peoples, do not necessarily include the right to separate from a state.
-However, Hendrix (2008) claims that indigenous peoples have the right to separate from the states presently ruling them.
-He provides a theoretical foundation for why indigenous peoples in stable democratic societies have a right to separation and offers procedures for how such separations could take place.
+As indicated by the works of Wiessner, Anaya, and Kingsbury, the contemporary scholarly conceptions of self-determination, particularly for indigenous peoples, do not necessarily include the right to separate from a state.
+However, the recent book Ownership, Authority and Self-determination by Burke A. Hendrix claims that indigenous peoples have the right to separate from the states presently ruling them and provides a theoretical foundation for why indigenous peoples in stable democratic societies have a right to separation, and it offers procedures for how such separations could take place (Hendrix, 2008).